 - 2 c all purpose flour

 - 2 large eggs

-It is probably best to mix all dry ingredients in one bowl and all wet ingredients in the other and then mix together – but I didnt do that.
+It is probably best to mix all dry ingredients in one bowl and all wet ingredients in the other and then mix together - but I didn't do that.
 I just threw everything in together which made for about 20 minutes worth of stirring to try to beat the lumps out of the batter.
-I didnt get them all – which turned out to be ok – but just sayin.
+I didn't get them all - which turned out to be ok - but just saying.

 Once your batter is mixed spoon one teaspoon into each cup in your Babycakes Cake Pop Maker and cook for four minutes.
 I was highly impressed at how well these puffed up and made perfect little balls - much like how well Pillsbury Funfetti (my favorite cake pop batter) does.
 Pop your little yummy bites out onto a cookie sheet and let cool.
 You can choose then whether to stick them on sticks or just have "cake balls" - we actually did both.

 This recipe yields SIXTY cake pops...

 St Patrick's Day Chocolate Mint Liqueur Cake Pops Icing

 - 3 c powdered sugar